Bailey Simonsson: Return to rugby league

+2025
-On 13 May 2025, it was announced that Simonsson would miss between 8-10 weeks with a stress fracture in his foot which he sustained during the clubs narrow loss to the Dolphins in round 10 of the 2025 NRL season.

-In round 19 of the 2025 NRL season, Simonsson played his 100th first grade game in Parramatta's 32-10 loss against Penrith.
+On 13 May 2025, it was announced that Simonsson would miss between 8-10 weeks with a stress fracture in his foot which he sustained during the clubs narrow loss to the Dolphins in round 10 of the 2025 NRL season.In round 19 of the 2025 NRL season, Simonsson played his 100th first grade game in Parramatta's 32-10 loss against Penrith.

 On 7 August 2025, it was reported that Simonsson had requested an immediate release from his contract with Parramatta after reportedly being unhappy with new head coach Jason Ryles.

 On 13 August 2025, it was reported that Simonsson had been given permission to negotiate with rival clubs ahead of the 2026 NRL season.

+2026

+During round 5, Simonsson was taken off the field after suffering an ankle dislocation when he attempted to catch a ball during Parramatta's golden point extra-time loss against the Wests Tigers.
+He was later ruled out for an indefinite period.